Friend of the Sea is a non-profit, non-governmental organisation (NGO), whose mission is the conservation of the marine habitat.

 Products and their origins are audited onsite by independent international certification bodies, against strict Friend of the Sea sustainability criteria.

-Friend of the Sea Criteria follow the FAO - Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries.
-In particular, only products from stocks which are NOT OVEREXPLOITED can be certified (Art.
+Friend of the Sea certification requirements follow the FAO - Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries.
+In particular, only products from stocks which are not overexploited can be certified (Art.
 30 FAO Guidelines).

-In line with the FAO Guidelines, Friend of the Sea pricing structure is affordable also to artisanal fisheries and small-scale producers, which represent over 50% of the Friend of the Sea certified products.
+In line with the FAO, Friend of the Sea pricing model is affordable also to artisanal fisheries and small-scale producers, representing over 50% of the Friend of the Sea certifications.